Airline on Strike? Not an Extraordinary Circumstance, Rules ECJ

 The latest ruling by the European Court of Justice (ECJ) in Luxembourg brings much-needed certainty — and compensation — to over 370,000 passengers who were left stranded at the airport when their flights were delayed or cancelled in the 2019 SAS staff strike.

 In a groundbreaking decision, the ECJ confirmed that airline strikes aren’t an extraordinary circumstance and that all passengers affected deserve financial compensation — a decision that is now binding for all courts across the EU.

 Here’s what you need to know:

-In case of delayed or canceled flights, or in instances of denied boarding, passengers may be entitled to financial compensation of up to €600 per person.
+In case of delayed or cancelled flights, or in instances of denied boarding, passengers may be entitled to financial compensation of up to €600 per person.
 The condition for this stipulates that the departure airport is within the EU, or that the airline carrying the flight is based in the EU.

 On the other hand, extraordinary circumstances such as storms or medical emergencies mean that the operating airline is exempt from the obligation to compensate air passengers.

 Flight delays happen, but that doesn’t mean you have to accept them.
-You may be entitled to as much as €600 in compensation if your flight has been delayed, canceled or overbooked within the last three years.
+You may be entitled to as much as €600 in compensation if your flight has been delayed, cancelled, or overbooked within the last 3 years.